lilithmooncohen/t2linux-fix/readme.md

 3. Reboot when prompted.

-## How It Works
+## Changes on your system

 The script performs the following actions:

 1. Detects the Broadcom WiFi card PCI bus ID
 2. Configures the system to use deep sleep mode
 3. Creates three systemd services
-4. Disables conflicting services (thermald)
+4. Disables or removes conflicting services (thermald/override.conf)
-5. Adjusts ASPM settings if needed
+5. Adjusts ASPM settings to default if needed

-## Created Files

 ### Systemd Services